Many of us want to make a difference in the world, to take actions that have a real positive impact.

 For most people, we recommend donating using a donation regranting fund that's focused on charity effectiveness.

 Funds strike a good balance between being very easy for donors and highly effective.
 They help donors to pool their money together so that they can find outstanding giving opportunities that are evaluated by expert grantmakers and charity evaluators.

 Using a charity regranting fund is similar to using an investment fund instead of trying to pick which individual stocks will be the best investments.

-We recommend the following funds, all of which can be donated to using Effective Altruism Funds and are tax-deductible in the US, the UK, and the Netherlands:
+The following funds can be donated to using Effective Altruism Funds and are tax-deductible in the US, the UK, and the Netherlands: